ProjectAutomata/docs/activities.md

 1. [ ] Define \`state\` for all available pages.
 2. [ ] Define \`hooks\` for all availaible status where a activity UI will get placed.
-3. [ ] Hook will be for all panel view, activities, Graph
+3. [ ] Hook will be for all Panel view, Activities, Graph
 4. [ ] Show All Activities Permission while registering with hooks.
 Like Email -&gt; Read, Execute, Write
 5. [ ] Panel Activities Like -&gt; Invoice Activities